Integrity and

 If

-negative actions you might not continue to do some positive actions that you
+you might not continue to do some positive actions that you already do, and you

-2 Positive actions cause positive effects.
-The
+Positive actions cause positive effects.
+The word positive in this text

 Negative actions cause negative